What is diabetic retinopathy?

 Can diabetic retinopathy be prevented?

-The most effective overall strategy for diabetic retinopathy is to prevent it as much as possible.
 Researchers have found that diabetic patients who are able to maintain appropriate blood sugar levels have fewer eye problems than those with poor control.
 Diet and exercise play important roles in the overall health of those with diabetes.

-Diabetics can also greatly reduce the possibilities of eye complications by scheduling routine examinations with an Ophthalmologist.
+Diabetics can also greatly reduce the possibilities of eye complications by scheduling routine examinations with an ophthalmologist.
 Many problems can be treated with much greater success when caught early.